Will-Java-FS/revlearn-backend-team1/README.md

 * POSTGRES_DB
 * POSTGRES_USER
 * POSTGRES_PASSWORD
-3. You can now run this backend application either:
+3. You can now run this backend application in either:
-* in an IDE like IntelliJ
+* an IDE like IntelliJ
-* as a Docker stack
+* a Docker stack

 ### IntelliJ IDE Build